marisolpalmero/draft-ietf-davis-generalized-capability-principles/draft-davis-ivy-generalized-capability-principles-latest.md

 The following terms abbreviations are used in this document:

-* capability: Placeholder
+* capability: What can be achieved by an individual item both alone and in assembly (using the component-system pattern)
+* needs: Related to capability, this is what the item, either alone or in assembly, needs to achieve its capabilities
-* manifest: Placeholder
+* manifest: A list of essential contents
-* specification: Placeholder
+* specification: A detailed description including arrangement
-* representation: Placeholder
+* representation: An expression of properties from a perspective
 * occurrence: Placeholder
+* component-system: A pattern that expresses each item as a component where components can be assembled into systems and where a system can be represented as a component where that assembly may be of real things or may be abstractions of the effect of real things.
+* pruning:Placeholder
-* component-system: Placeholder
+* refactoring:Placeholder
-* pruning & refactoring: Placeholder
+* pruning & refactoring: The process that supports progression from one view to the next view
+* capability/needs specification: A detailed description of what can be achived by an individual item both alone and in assembly with respect to specific needs

 #Introduction